jeremie2k1/web-app-project/README.md

 ## Features
 * <b>User:</b> User can register for an account, log in, choose a form of examination (online / in person at the hospital), choose a specialty they want to visit, choose a doctor, choose a date and time for an appointment, rate for the doctor, contact doctor.
-* <b>Doctor:</b> The doctor has the to accept or refuse the medical examination request from the user.
+* <b>Doctor:</b> The doctor has the permission to accept or refuse the medical examination request from the user.
 Schedule a time when the patient can be seen.
 Answer for patient's question.
 Write own profile of the doctor.
 * <b>Admin:</b> Admin has the permission to add, delete and edit doctor's information.
 Provide an account for the doctor.
 Block users from the site.

 ## Usecase